chipsalliance/firrtl-spec/spec.md

 The state of a register may be any passive type (see [@sec:passive-types]) and may not be `const`{.firrtl}.
 (TODO: is the `const` restriction a consequence of the passive part or not?
 Why is this required?)
-(TODO: Is this true with probes and stufff?)
+(TODO: Is this true with probes and stuff?)
 Registers are always associated with a clock.
 Optionally, registers may have a reset signal.